 These spots start out about an eighth of an inch in size, which is roughly 0.5 cm.
 The spots are brown and sunken and only show on the underside of the leaf.

 Usually, the lower leaves are the first to be affected by the spots.
 These will wilt first.

-If you find them on upper leaves near the tips of stems, it’s likely traveled through the stem, causing stem rot too.
+If you find them on upper leaves near the tips of stems, it has likely traveled through the stem, causing stem rot, too.

 If you aren’t regularly inspecting your plant, you’ll likely miss the first stage and find it when it’s too late.

-The bacteria spread from the spots reaching the veins and spreads through the plant fast.
+The bacteria spread from the spots reached the veins and spreads through the plant fast.